Edclydson/edclydson/README.md

 <hr>

 # Hello! 👽 🇺🇸
 My name is Edclydson Sousa.
-I'm a Jr. Software Engineer, a Cyber Security student, and I'm from Fortaleza.
+I'm a Software Engineer, a Cyber Security student, and I'm from Fortaleza.

 I'm a member of the [he4rt developers](https://github.com/he4rt) community, where I contributed by creating the [Spring4noobs](https://github.com/Edclydson/Spring4noobs) repository and also helped with the [Java4noobs](https://github.com/paulorievrs/java4noobs) repository.